RazanXCode/VerificationSystem/README.md

 # Document Verification System

 ## Overview
-The Document Verification System enables users to upload documents, generate a unique verification code for each document, and later check whether the document is verified using the verification code.
-The system is built using ASP.NET Core for the backend and Angular for the frontend, providing a seamless and efficient process for document management and verification.
+The Document Verification System allows users to easily upload documents, each associated with a unique verification code, and manage them on a dashboard.
+Admins can verify the uploaded documents using the verification code, and the document status is updated dynamically.
+Users can see the verification status of their documents in real-time.

-## Features
+## Project Features
+**1. View Dashboard**

-- **View Dashboard:** Users can access a dashboard that displays all the details of their documents.
+Users can access a dashboard that displays all details of their documents, including the name, upload status, and verification status.

+**2. Upload Documents**

+Users can upload their documents (PDF, DOC, DOCX formats) through a simple form.
+Each document requires a title and must be associated with a file.
-- **Upload Documents:** Users can upload files (PDF, DOC, DOCX) along with a name, which are then stored in the database with a unique verification code.
+Upon successful upload, the document is stored in the database along with a unique verification code, which will be used for the verification process.

+**3. Document Verification**

+Admins have the ability to verify documents by providing the Document ID and Verification Code.
-- **Document Verification:** Users can check whether the admin has verified their document by submitting the unique verification code.
+Users can check the verification status of their documents in the dashboard.

+---

 ## Technologies Used
 - **Backend:** ASP.NET Core, Entity Framework Core, Dapper
 - **Frontend:** Angular
 - **Database:** SQL Server

----

 ## Setup Instructions